Who needs to register?

 - of type A or B construction; and

-An authorised agent of an owner may need to register the building and complete the combustible cladding checklist.
+An authorised agent for an owner of a building that meets all the eligibility criteria can register the building and complete the combustible cladding checklist on behalf of an owner.

-Body corporates are considered to be owners of buildings that have 2 or more lots.
+NOTE: body corporates are considered to be owners if buildings have two or more lots.

 1 October 2018